Current and future constraints on the expansion history of the GREA model: General Relativistic Entropic Acceleration (GREA) theory

 It is important to emphasize that, within this formulation, the rescaled conformal time evaluated today, $\tau_0$, does not coincide with $H(a_0) d_H(a_0)$.
 This reflects that the present-day expansion rate $H(z=0)$, obtained by numerically solving the GREA equation, generally does not coincide with the parameter $H_0$ used to define $\tau$, i.e. $H(z=0)\neq H_0$ \citep{garciabellido2024darkenergypredictionsgrea}.

 In practice, $H_0$ is treated as an external parameter entering in the definition of the rescaled conformal time and in the normalization of the equation, while the physical expansion rate at the present epoch, $H(z=0)$, emerges as a derived quantity from the numerical solution of the modified Friedmann equation.
 Although CMB observations constrain the early time expansion of the Universe, the present day expansion rate $H(z=0)$ is instead determined by the entropic contribution encoded in $\alpha$, or equivalently in $\sqrt{-k}\eta_0$.
 This leads to $H(z=0) \neq H_0$, even when the early time expansion history remains consistent with CMB constraints, allowing the present day expansion rate to be either larger or smaller than the value inferred under the $\Lambda$CDM assumption.
 Further details on the numerical implementation of the difference between $H_0$ and $H(z=0)$ are described in \autoref{subsec:parameter_space}.
-In the following part of the paper we will refer to $H(z=0)$ as $H(0)$.
+In the following part of the paper we will refer to $H(z=0)$ as $H(0)$. \mmt{It is important to stress once again that this quantity is the current expansion rate in the GREA model.
+For such a reason, this should be the quantity to be compared with independent measurements of the same physical quantities, e.g. with the distance ladder results, despite these quoting constraints on $H_0$.}

 In \autoref{fig:H(z)GREALCDM}, we present a comparison between $\Lambda$CDM and the GREA model for several cosmological observables, normalized to the standard scenario.
 The modification primarily affects the late-time expansion, leading to deviations in $H(z)$, BAO distance measures, and supernova apparent magnitudes that increase with the parameter $\sqrt{-k}\eta_0$.
 For GREA we solve \autoref{eq:grea} with initial conditions $a_i=10^{-11}$, $\tau_0=a_i/\sqrt{\Omega_r}$ and different values of $\sqrt{-k}\eta_0$.